SteveJustin1963/tec-SCOPE/README.md

 ##  stage 2 - pots with cam angle motors
-- Two DC motor drives will be attached to the mount using threaded rods and nuts as worm drives. the underide of mount shud have a Flexible Gear Racks attatched
+- Two DC motor drives attached to the telescope mount using threaded rods+ nuts= worm drives acting as a swinging cam
--
-- An optical switch will be used to count the rotations of a slotted wheel attached to the motor shaft.
-- The rotation data will be sent to the TEC-1 for conversion into ASCII codes using MINT.
-- The ASCII codes will be sent to Stellarium for processing.
-- The resistor pots on the mount axes will be retained for comparison purposes.
-- The relationship between the number of turns and the mount angle is non-linear due to the cam.
-- Code and trigonometry functions will be used to accurately calculate the mount's position.
 - The worm drive and cam radius design will enhance torque control and minimize backlash.
-- Switches will be added to enable slewing of the DC motors for aiming at celestial objects.
-- The TEC-1 will control the motors to track or maintain the position of celestial objects.
+- add 2 switch joy stick to enable manual slewing
+- tec1 also outputs 2 motor on off controls
+- optical gate counts rotations from slotted wheel on shaft to wrkout movement
+- calibrate at 0 and 90 degrees, also resistor pots are left on for comparison/ extra calibration
+- motor turns vs angle is non-linear due to the cam action. non-linear interpolation and trigonometry used to calculate angles
+- Stellarium gets postion data via serial and also can issue movement commands back to motors

 ![](https://github.com/SteveJustin1963/tec-SCOPE/blob/master/pics/shaft-cont-1.png)
 ![image](https://user-images.githubusercontent.com/58069246/210935138-3a75fd25-d7a7-4a21-80bd-966cc343f6ca.png)